stationfy/arena-chat-sdk/packages/sdk/README.md

 onChange(callback: (instance: BaseQna) => void): void
 ```

-- onQuestionReceived: Watchs for new questions updating the question cache and calls the passed callback with the new question
+- onQuestionReceived: Watches for new questions updating the question cache and calls the passed callback with the new question
 ```typescript
 onQuestionReceived(callback: (question: QnaQuestion) => void): void
 ```